adriansarbu2001/basketball-reservation-system-java/README.md

 # basketball-reservation-system-java

 ## About:
-- A system for selling tickets at a basketball competition made with java without using any server-client tools.
+- A system for selling tickets at a basketball competition made with Java without using any server-client tools.

 ## Stacks: